magomimmo/modern-cljs/doc/tutorial-04.md

-Now that we did few experiments in the bREPL on the interoperability between CLJS and JS, we should be able to define a `validate-form` CLJS function cloning the corresponding JS `validateForm` behviour.
+Now that we did few experiments in the bREPL on the interoperability between CLJS and JS, we should be able to define a `validate-form` CLJS function cloning the corresponding JS `validateForm` behaviour.

-Create a new CLJS file named `login.cljs` in the `src/cljs/modern_cljs` directory which already hosts the `core.cljs` source created in the [Tutorial-01][].
+Create a new CLJS file named `login.cljs` in the `src/cljs/modern_cljs` directory which already hosts the `core.cljs` source created in the [Tutorial-01][12].
 Copy the following content into it.

 ```clj
 (ns modern-cljs.login)